ramakrishna017/Email-Marketing/README.md

 # Email-Marketing
-This repo consists all samples related to Core Email Marketing.
+This repo consists of all samples you might be looking for Email Marketing.
+Don't worry much about your ESP because everything in Email Marketing operates on the same Basic principles.
+Their UI might be different, pricing might be different but working is more or less similar.

+**Samples Include:**
+1. Email Deliverability
+2. Email Design.
+       1. Platform Templates
+       2. Custom Templates - HTML, Javascript
+3. Email Reporting and Analytics.
+4. Email Campaign Setup, Automation and Integrations.
+5. Email Subject lines